Configuration spaces on a wedge of spheres and Hochschild-Pirashvili homology: Polynomiality and consequences

 \subsection{A lower bound}

-The Euler characteristic of the collision spectral sequence gives a concrete lower bound on $\gr H^*_c(F(X,n))$.
-Let us focus on the manifestation of Hochschild-Pirashvili homology as configurations on wedges of circles: $X = \bigvee_{i=1}^g S^1$.
-Then the $E_1$-page of the collision spectral sequence takes the form
+The Euler characteristic of the collision spectral sequence \eqref{eq:chevalley-eilenberg} gives a concrete lower bound on $\gr H^*_c(F(X,n))$.
+Let us focus on configurations on wedges of circles: $X = \bigvee_{i=1}^g S^1$.
+In this section we will use the shorthand $H_c^*$ to denote $H_c^*(F(X, n))$.